tiepdotme/samwize.com/_posts/2020-05-05-algorithm-and-moving-elements-in-an-array.markdown

 Short, sweet, and O(n)

-## Example: Moving multiple elements
+## Moving multiple elements

-The session went on mentioning a few other common algorithm to do with moving multiple elements in an array.
+The session went on mentioning a few other common algorithms.
+A complex operation is moving multiple elements in an array.

 I remember writing a hideous code trying to [re-order multiple rows of a `NSTableView`, with drag and drop](/2018/11/27/drag-and-drop-to-reorder-nstableview/)..

-**In iOS 13**, you will be glad to know they have provided [`move`](https://developer.apple.com/documentation/swift/mutablecollection/3348325-move):
+**In iOS 13**, you will be glad to know they have now provided [`move`](https://developer.apple.com/documentation/swift/mutablecollection/3348325-move):

 ```swift
 mutating func move(fromOffsets source: IndexSet, toOffset destination: Int)